yrmvgh/yiufcrawl/README.md

       a bad mutation with a good, making drinking mutation potions a safer strategy for kobolds.
 Unlike demonspawn which get permanent mutations, the mutations a kobold gets through evolve are temporary, making cure mutation potions often a very bad thing.
 And of course they only get ordinary mutations, not the cool demonspawn specific ones.
+    * as a result of their highly mutable nature, they cannot worship Zin.

 * Naga
     * increased effectiveness of their poison spitting ability, making them a bit easier in the beginning